lester1992/PwnedSeenCounter/README.md

 # PwnedSeenCounter
-This a console application that checks if your password has been seen so many times before.
+This a console application (Microsoft.NETCore.App.2.1) that checks if your password has been seen so many times before.

+This was inspired by SharpPwned.NET (https://github.com/FaithLV/SharpPwned.NET)